mesosphere-backup/dcos-docker/README.md

 ### Requirements

-- A Linux machine with systemd and overlayfs
+- A Linux machine with systemd and docker installed.

-### TODO

-- Make the docker graphdriver configurable